Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/fungible-tokens/mint-xfer.rst

 Burn tokens
 ===========

 Finally, burn some tokens.
-Basically, the amount will be deducted from the owner's account when they call.
+The amount will be deducted from the owner's account when the tokens are burned.

 Before burning, check the state to see who owns what amount.